How to trade silver online

 Contracts for difference

-A contract for difference is a contract between a buyer and a seller.
+A contract for difference is a contract between a buyer and a seller, provided by a CFD broker.
 In a CFD, the buyer pays the seller the difference between the current value of silver and silver’s value at contract time.

 - Cons of CFD Trading: Leveraged trading can expose you to greater risk.
 If the price of the asset or position drops below a certain point and you don’t have enough money in your account to support the position, you could end up with nothing.
 If you leave a CFD position open overnight, you’ll be charged a fee.
 Large price spreads can sometimes cost you more than trading fees.

 Silver certificates are certificates of ownership for physical silver.
 Allocated certificates mean you own specific bars of silver while unallocated certificates aren’t linked to specific silver bars, but rather the dollar value of the silver you own.